AayushSo/udacity-capstone/README.md

 ## Overview
 The quest for sustainable energy sources has never been more critical.
 However, the transitions towards a greener energy utilization landscape brings forth its own set of challenges, and understanding energy generation and consumption patterns becomes paramount.
 In this project, I shall look into the production and utilization of energy across the United States to uncover insights and identify trends.
-I also implement a basic ML pipeline to estimate costs of energy for different sectors based on energy and demoraphic statistics for the different states.
+I also implement a basic ML pipeline to estimate costs of energy for different sectors based on energy and demographic statistics for the different states.
 The project deals with the following parts:
->	1. **Data Gathering and data cleaning** : Gathering, preliminary processing and condesnsing of various datasets
+>	1. **Data Gathering and data cleaning** : Gathering, preliminary processing and condensing of various datasets
->	2. **Data Exploratory Analysis** : A deeper look into our data to understand informatino provided and uncover intersting questions to ask
+>	2. **Data Exploratory Analysis** : A deeper look into our data to understand information provided and uncover interesting questions to ask
 >	3. **Machine Learning Pipeline** : Creating a Regression pipeline to process and estimate electricity costs.
->	4. **Creating Web App** :  Creating a basic web app to highlight our learnings
+>	4. **Creating Web App** :  Creating a basic web app to highlight our learnings.
+The app will also feature the trained ML model which accepts user input to generate an estimate of electricity prices.

 The live site is deployed via render.com and [can be found here](https://udacity-capstone-mhdl.onrender.com).
 It can take up to a minute to load - pleaes be patient!